MichaelYock/browserActigramExt/PRIVACY.md

 ### What We DO NOT Collect

-WebActigram explicitly does NOT collect:
+Browser Actogram explicitly does NOT collect:

 - ❌ URLs or web addresses you visit
 - ❌ Page titles or content